-JP Nolan is a registered adult nurse with experience in NHS, independent sector and defence nursing in five countries.
-JP graduated from UCD and the Mater Misericordiae University Hospital in Dublin.
-After graduating he went on to work in critical care before relocating to London and a post in Accident and Emergency at Moorfields Eye Hospital.
+JP Nolan is a registered adult nurse with experience in NHS, independent sector, defence and humanitarian nursing in five countries.
+JP graduated from University College Dublin and the Mater Misericordiae University Hospital in Dublin in 2000.
+After graduating he went on to work and qualify in Critical Care before relocating to London, working in Accident and Emergency.
 JP studied in a number of London universities including Thames Valley and City gaining qualifications in Infection

 From a research perspective JP’s interests are broadly linked by a patient safety theme.
 These include how organisational psychology affects individual practitioner’s decision making and so patient safety, and also advances in nursing technology and their implementation in patient safety systems.
 JP is currently undertaking a PhD in the area.